thneves/private-events/README.md

 # Project Description

-> Ruby on Rails - Associations:
+> Ruby on Rails - Private Events:
 - We created this App to allow users to create events and manage user signups.
 Users can create events and send invitations.
 A user can attend many events and an event can be attended by many users.

 - We styled the project with Bootstrap.
 - Models
 - Data Structures & Relationships
 - Migrations